JeffreyBenjaminBrown/rg-roam/README.md

 # Purpose
 If org-roam and even org-mode break, but emacs still works, you can use these commands to do everything org-roam does.
-It will be slightly awkward relative to org-roam, but worlds better than having to spec all your searches and make all your edits manually.
+It will be awkward relative to org-roam, but worlds better than having to do all your searches and editing manually.

 # To load the code
 Be sure you have ripgrep installed outside of Emacs,